VPAC/superlinux/supercomputingwithlinux.md

 ## 2.6 Files Differences

 The next step will be to copy the directory and its contents from the local computer to the supercomputer.
 This uses the scp command again, but this time with the -r (recursive) option, which will copy the directory and all sub-directories and files within it.
-On the local computer enter the following commands:
+On the local computer change to the home directory and recursively copy the directory.
+Note the colon at the end of the scp command.

-`cd ~`
  `scp -r braf/ <username>@trifid.vpac.org:`

 Now on the supercomputer do a directory listing but specify the file you want and with the time option.
 You should see a gattaca.txt in your home directory (the original one) and a braf directory.
 Move into the braf directory and run a directory listing again with the same option.
 There should be another gattaca.txt file, the one you just moved, but you will notice it has a different timestamp.